AFTER A 6-MONTH BLOGGING BREAK, I LET YOU KNOW EXACTLY WHY, PLUS FUTURE PLANS IN THE WORKS.

 In all honesty, I took steps to start a printables company.
 Made a handful of them, opened the Etsy shop, and that’s where it stopped.
 I also started setting up an e-commerce shop which still may happen, but since I picked up blogging again, not as soon as I thought.

 And that’s just within the past six months—you don’t even want to know about before that.
-It’s pretty safe to say I’m a serial quitter.
+It’s pretty safe to say I’m a serial quitter when it comes to entrepreneurial ventures.

 But, I still have a dream to work for myself one day.
 And I’m never going to realize that dream if I don’t keep moving forward.
 Even if I can only dedicate 30 minutes on any given day.
 It’s still progress.
 Just slower.
 Which is okay.